torrinworx/Blend_My_NFTs/README.md

 <img width="605" alt="Screen Shot 2021-11-23 at 8 12 10 PM" src="https://user-images.githubusercontent.com/82110564/143153297-b90d9e16-69b7-4b44-b63b-20869f155f32.png">

-## Summary: The order to run main.py to Generate 3D Models:
+## Summary: The order to run main.py to Generate 3D Model Batches:

 run the scripts in the following order:
 1. main.py - With ``enableExporter`` set to ``False`` in config.py: Generates the data for your NFT collection.